 This is a fascinating chart — especially the belief that Facebook has an insignificant correlation to positive outcomes for both good reputation and success — that itself is worth a post.
 (I know chief marketing officers would NOT say the same thing about Facebook.)

 So which ‘platforms’ win?
 Number one, two and three . . . co-creation of content (with media partners?), Linkedin and “spreadable content”.

 All makes sense to me.
 Now CCOs just have to put a few more resources behind storytelling, context building and the creation of quality, spreadable content.

-Originally published by our senior digital strategist Boyd Neil on his personal website on June 26, 2014.
+Authored by: Boyd Neil on his personal website on June 26, 2014.